brandonfonseca/mellow_FE/README.md

 ## Front End Architecture
-Please see Architecture.jpeg in the root directory of this repository to see a visual representation of the architecture
+Please see Architecture.jpeg in the root directory of this repository for a visual representation of the architecture

 ## Tech Stack and Justifications